About Our League

 None of this would have been possible without the help of the Community at large, our sponsors, our Referees, the REC and the Schools.
 People like Tim Brennan, who was the Internet before it was invented, Jim Kelly, Dan Melia, Mr. B and Bill Faraday, the Co-Commissioner, and a “Love of the Game” made the OFL the success it is today.

 If you are unable to attend a game, please contact your Team Representative or another member of your team.
-If you get hurt, or are not able to play for other reasons, please notify your Team Rep or one of us listed below.
-Once again we have 14 teams this year.
+If you get hurt, or are not able to play for other reasons, please notify your Team Rep or me.
+We have 9 teams this year and a waiting list.
 It is possible that rosters may be adjusted during the year.

 We ask all of you, returning and new players, to read carefully the League Rules.
 While we follow high school rules in general, we do have some exceptions to those rules.
 Two important differences that you should take note of are:

 The School District and the Recreation Center have requested that we do not allow unattended children into the Middle School or Recreation Center.
-So, if you plan to bring children to the games they must be accompanied by another adult and they must remain in the bleachers at the Recreation Center and in the balcony at the Middle School.
-Children must not be allowed on the court or in the halls of the school or outside the gym at the Recreation Center.
+While we remain cautious with Covid still active, the school district and Rec Center require that we wear masks into the building.
+Please wear your mask.
+You should be vaccinated before the season starts. .
 As many of you know, our gym time is already very restricted and difficult to get so we request your assistance in meeting the requirements of our agreements with the Rec Center and the School District.

 Once again, welcome to our new players and a welcome back to our returning.
-We wish everyone a successful and healthy Over 40 League season.
+I wish everyone a successful and healthy Over 40 League season.